-Related: If you love this recipe, make sure you also try my classic margarita or branch out and try some fruity margaritas, such as my pineapple-coconut margarita and raspberry margarita!
+Related: If you love this recipe, make sure you also try my classic margarita or branch out and try some fruity margaritas, such as my pineapple-coconut margarita, passion fruit margarita and raspberry margarita!
 They all make for one good margarita.

 That's right — it just takes three simple ingredients to make the best margarita recipe.

 Reposado tequila: Yes, the type of tequila matters.
 You may have noticed I specified reposado tequila.
 I almost always prefer reposado in my margaritas, but blanco tequila, also known as silver tequila, makes a fine substitution.
 However, Cadillac margaritas specifically call for reposado.

 While tequila blanco doesn't spend any time aging, reposado tequila rests in oak barrels for two to 12 months, giving it that golden color.
 This time in the barrel gives reposado a distinct taste that shows off nutty, vanilla and sweet spice notes, and it makes for a smoother drinking experience.